Sue Hill: Professional and academic background

 Hill's professional background is as a healthcare scientist in the National Health Service (NHS) specialising in respiratory medicine.
-She gained a PhD in Respiratory Sciences having undertaken a programme of basic science research into the pathogenesis of chronic lung disease at the University of Birmingham.
+She gained a PhD degree in Respiratory Sciences having undertaken a programme of basic science research into the pathogenesis of chronic lung disease at the University of Birmingham.
 She spent three decades at what is now University Hospital Birmingham NHS Foundation Trust and as an academic at the University of Birmingham Medical School.
-She has a personal Chair in Respiratory Medicine at Birmingham University.
+She has a personal Chair in Respiratory Medicine at the University of Birmingham.

-After earning her PhD in pulmonary pathophysiology, she was active in basic and translational research and clinical trials, working with collaborators in the US and Europe, and trained a variety of medical and scientific staff while still providing direct care for patients.
+After earning her doctorate in pulmonary pathophysiology, she was active in basic and translational research and clinical trials, working with collaborators in the US and Europe, and trained a variety of medical and scientific staff while still providing direct care for patients.

 Work within the respiratory community

 Hill is Vice-President of the British Lung Foundation having had a long association with the charity since its formation in the early 1980s.

 She also established the major international conference for chronic obstructive pulmonary disease, the biennial COPD conference series, with Professor Robert Stockley of Birmingham University.
-The two are directors of the conference, which will be held in June 2012 in Birmingham.
+The two are directors of the conference, which was held in June 2012 in Birmingham.